Abercus/PSOSIM/README.md

 ## Live Demo

-Live demo of the project can be found here: [Live Demo](https://abercus.github.io/PSOSIM/)
+Live demo of the project: [Live Demo](https://abercus.github.io/PSOSIM/).

+Some required WebGL features are not supported by IE11, tested with later versions of Firefox, Chrome and Edge.

 ![Picture of simulation](DEMO_PSO/demo_picture.png)